BrightChamps Logo

 Math Problem-Solving Techniques

-Math problem-solving techniques are used to break down the problems, find solutions and make us understand the math better.
-Given below are some of the math problem-solving techniques which can help us to understand math.
+Math problem-solving techniques are used to break down the problems, find solutions, and make us understand the math better.
+Given below are some math problem-solving techniques which can help us to understand math.

-Carefully examining every part of a problem to get a clear understanding about it is known as analytical thinking.
-It helps to identify the best method for solving a problem.
-Look for the facts in the given problem and break it into smaller parts helps in solving the problem quickly.
+I. Analytical Thinking - Carefully examining every part of an issue to get a clear understanding of it is known as analytical thinking.
+It helps identify the best method for solving a problem.
+Looking for the facts in a given situation and breaking it down into smaller parts helps solve the issue quickly.

 Example: Find the value of x if 5x + 2 = 12.

-Answer: First look through the problem carefully and then go with the simple method.
-Here we can use just mathematical operations to solve the problem.
+Answer: First, carefully examine the concern, and then proceed with a simple method.
+Here, we can use just mathematical operations to solve the problem.

 5x + 2 = 12